 Core-cut biopsy suggested the diagnosis of an ossifying lipoma, which was confirmed on histopathological examination after complete excision.
-Ossifying lipoma is a benign tumor of mesenchymal origin, containing foci of ossification, usually found close to the periosteum of long bones or the spine (parosteal).
-It is a rare variant of the simple benign lipoma that undergoes osseous metaplasia.
-It is usually solitary and may also be intraosseous or intramuscular.
+Ossifying lipoma is a benign tumor of mesenchymal origin, containing foci of ossification, usually found close to the periosteum of long bones or the spine (parosteal).(1) It is a rare variant of the simple benign lipoma that undergoes osseous metaplasia.(2) It is usually solitary and may also be intraosseous or intramuscular.(2)

-The pathogenesis of ossifying lipoma has been theorized to be due to repetitive microtrauma, metabolic changes, and ischemia which lead to metaplasia and the development of the existing tissue into osteoblasts.3 The role of transforming growth factor and the presence of certain chromosomal translocations have also been suggested.4
+The pathogenesis of ossifying lipoma has been theorized to be due to repetitive microtrauma, metabolic changes, and ischemia which lead to metaplasia and the development of the existing tissue into osteoblasts.(3) The role of transforming growth factor (TGF- $\beta$ ) and the presence of certain chromosomal translocations have also been suggested.(4)

-It is a slow-growing, painless mass in the extremities, or head and neck.
+It presents as a slow-growing, painless mass in the extremities or head and neck.
 The most frequently reported sites of ossifying lipomas are the thigh, close to the femur or the forearm, adjacent to the radius.
-However, they are also found close to the tibia, humerus, scapula, clavicle, ribs, pelvis, metacarpals, metatarsals, mandible, and skull, as well as the spine, which is less common.2
+However, they are also found close to the tibia, humerus, scapula, clavicle, ribs, pelvis, metacarpals, metatarsals, mandible, and skull as well as the spine, which is less common (2).

 Imaging features of ossifying lipomas are often pathognomonic.
-X-rays show calcific foci in the soft tissue mass.
-On CT scan, the ossifying lipomas are well defined and homogeneous, having identical tissue attenuation with the surrounding normal fat with surrounding layers of calcification.
-Magnetic resonance imaging (MRI) features of ossifying lipoma include signal intensity identical to that of subcutaneous fat in all pulse sequences, including fat suppression images, with few low signal intensity strands on T1-weighted images.2
+X-Rays show calcific foci in the soft tissue mass.
+On Computed Tomography (CT) scan, the ossifying lipomas are well defined and homogeneous, having identical tissue attenuation with the surrounding normal fat with surrounding layers of calcification.
+The Magnetic Resonance (MR) imaging features of ossifying lipoma include signal intensity identical to that of subcutaneous fat in all pulse sequences, including fat suppression images, with few low-signal-intensity strands on T1-weighted images.(2)

-Once the plain radiograph shows calcification or ossification, a differential diagnosis of several soft tissue tumors like osteochondroma, lipoma with tumoral calcinosis, myositis ossificans, and teratomas, extraskeletal osteosarcoma may need to be considered.5 Rhabdomyosarcoma, synovial sarcoma, and malignant fibrous histiocytoma may also become calcified.
-Linear and spiculated calcification and amorphous central calcification are seen in osteosarcomas.5 Stippled and curvilinear calcifications are usually seen in chondroma and chondrosarcoma, which are cartilaginous tumors.5 Peripheral calcification is seen in myositis ossificans and ossifying fibromyxoid tumors.5 A hypointense osseous rim along with other features such as trabeculae, dense fibrosis, and central adipose tissue on MRI is typical of myositis ossificans.5 A well-defined geometric hypodense mass with peripheral calcification in the earlier phases and dense calcification in mature lesions are seen on CT.5 However, it may still be difficult to differentiate an ossifying lipoma based only on imaging.
+Once the plain radiograph shows calcification or ossification, a differential diagnosis of several soft tissue tumors like osteochondroma, lipoma with tumoral calcinosis, myositis ossificans, teratomas, extra-skeletal osteosarcoma may need to be considered.(5) Rhabdomyosarcoma, synovial sarcoma and malignant fibrous histiocytoma may also become calcified.
+Linear and spiculated calcification and amorphous central calcification are seen in osteosarcomas.(5) Stippled and curvilinear calcifications are usually seen in chondroma and chondrosarcoma which are cartilaginous tumors.(5) Peripheral calcification is seen in myositis ossificans and ossifying fibromyxoid tumors.(5) A hypointense osseous rim along with other features such as trabeculae, dense fibrosis, and central adipose tissue on MRI is typical of myositis ossificans.(5) A well-defined geometric hypodense mass with peripheral calcification in the earlier phases and dense calcification in mature lesions are seen on CT.(5) However, it may still often be difficult to differentiate an ossifying lipoma based on imaging only.
 Other differential diagnoses include paraspinal neurogenic tumors such as schwannomas and neurofibromas.
-Schwannoma appears heterogeneous on imaging, while neurofibroma appears homogeneous or shows a target sign but usually does not have calcification.6 Diffusion-weighted MRI and dynamic contrast enhancement can help in their differentiation.7
+Schwannoma appears heterogeneous on imaging while neurofibroma appears homogeneous or shows a target sign but usually does not have calcification within.(6) Diffusion-weighted MR imaging and dynamic contrast enhancement can help in their differentiation.(7)

-The treatment of choice is excision, as a definitive diagnosis can only be made on histopathological examination.
-Histopathological examination clinches the diagnosis of ossifying lipoma with the appearance of diffuse, mature ossification within fatty tissue.
+Treatment of choice is excision as a definitive diagnosis can only be made on histopathological examination.
+Histopathologic examination clinches the diagnosis of ossifying lipoma with the appearance of diffuse, mature ossification within fatty tissue.
 Recurrence after complete excision of the mass has not been reported in the literature.